Tsunamis are rare but dangerous events.

 Tsunamis originating some distance away in the Pacific Ocean may not be preceded by a "felt earthquake" in Victoria.

 When notification of a "distant tsunami" is issued, local emergency officials have several hours to notify citizens close to beaches and low-lying areas to move to higher ground.
 In Victoria, tsunami waves caused by distant earthquakes may impact the same beaches, shorelines and coastal properties that are regularly affected by serious winter storms.

 Other signs of a tsunami may include the ocean receding, a sudden rise or fall in sea level, or a roaring sound coming from the ocean.
 Evacuate to higher ground immediately if you experience any of these signs.

-1) A Tsunami Warning means there is an imminent threat of a tsunami or confirmation that a tsunami wave has been generated for Victoria.
+- Tsunami Warning - There is an imminent threat of a tsunami or confirmation that a tsunami wave has been generated for Victoria.
 This is the highest and most serious level of tsunami notification.

 What to do?
 Those residing in low-lying coastal areas are to move to higher ground immediately and take their emergency kit with them.

 - Tsunami Advisory - There is an expectation of strong currents and/or low amplitude wave activity in Victoria.

 What to do?
 Stay off local beaches, marinas and harbours.

 - Tsunami Watch - An early alert that is based on the analysis of an event.
 It may be cancelled or upgraded to a warning or an advisory.